 As part of the survey, the Placescore study asked the community for their ideas to make West Ryde a better neighbourhood and collected 96 answers.
 The ideas have been summarised into different categories (see Figure 05).
-Below are the top five categories of ideas suggested by the community:
+Below are the top five categories of ideas suggested by the

-- 21.9% want more and/or better parks and greenery. - • - 18.8% want more and/or better open spaces and/or furniture. - 17.7% want to improve private vehicle infrastructure. • - 14.6% want to improve sense of safety and/or physical safety. •
+- 21.9% want more and/or better parks and greenery. - 20.8%% want more and/or better community activities. - 18.8% want more and/or better open spaces and/or furniture. - 17.7% want to improve private vehicle infrastructure. - 14.6% want to improve sense of safety and/or physical safety.